CodeReviewDAO/dxd_codereview/Reviews/469 - Casper Kotlin SDK/2 - Final release of Kotlin SDK/README.md

 ## Overall Impression of usage testing

-The project builds without errors but with warnings, the documentation provides sufficient installation  and execution instructions especcially for Mac users, and the project functionality meets the acceptance criteria and operates without errors.
-Building project from maven was requiring special efford and toold of IDE, then when reiewer talked with OP, OP quickly fixed the problem
+The project builds without errors but with warnings, the documentation provides sufficient installation and execution instructions, especially for Mac users, and the project functionality meets the acceptance criteria and operates without errors.
+Building the project from maven was requiring special effort and tools of IDE, then when the reviewer talked with OP, OP quickly fixed the problem

 ``` sh
 Executing pre-compile tasks...